-Phase 1 - Cost Rationalization.
+PHASE 1 - COST RATIONALIZATION.
 In 1999 and 2000, we faced a number of strategic challenges.
 Accordingly, through 2001 we focused our plan on lowering costs and improving operating efficiency.
 We believe that the actions taken during 2000 and 2001 lowered aspects of our cost structure and improved our manufacturing and operating efficiency, creating a platform for the stabilization and growth stage of our plan.

-Phase 2 - Stabilization and Growth.
+PHASE 2 - STABILIZATION AND GROWTH.
 In February 2002, we announced the appointment of Jack L. Stahl, former president and chief operating officer of The Coca-Cola Company, as our new President and Chief Executive Officer.
 Following the appointment of Mr. Stahl, we undertook an extensive review and evaluation of our business to establish specific integrated objectives and actions to advance the next stage in our plan.
 As a result of this review, we established three principal objectives:

-- creating and developing the most consumer-preferred brands; - · becoming the most valuable partner to our retailers; and - · becoming a top company where people choose to work.
+- o creating and developing the most consumer-preferred brands; - o becoming the most valuable partner to our retailers; and - o becoming a top company where people choose to work.

-We also conducted detailed evaluations and research of the strengths of the Revlon brand and the Almay brand; our advertising and promotional efforts; our relationships with our retailers and consumers; our retail instore presence; and the strength and skills of our organization.
+We also conducted detailed evaluations and research of the strengths of the Revlon brand and the Almay brand; our advertising and promotional efforts; our relationships with our retailers and consumers; our retail in-store presence; and the strength and skills of our organization.
 As a result, we developed the following key actions and investments to support the stabilization and growth phase of our plan:

-effectiveness of our marketing, including our advertising, by, among other things, ensuring consistent messaging and imagery in our advertising, in the graphics included in our wall displays and in other marketing materials.

-- Increase the marketing effectiveness of our wall displays.
+- Increase advertising and media spending and effectiveness.
+We increased our media spending and advertising support in 2003 and the latter half of 2002.
+We are also seeking to improve the effectiveness of our marketing, including our advertising, by, among other things, ensuring consistent messaging and imagery in our advertising, in the graphics included in our wall displays and in other marketing materials. - O Increase the marketing effectiveness of our wall displays.
 Beginning in the first quarter of 2003, we have begun and intend to continue to make significant improvements to our retail wall displays by streamlining our product assortment and reconfiguring product placement, which we believe will optimize cross-selling among our various product categories on the wall displays and make the displays easier to merchandise and stock.
 We also intend to continue to roll out our new wall displays, which we began in 2002.
-In addition, beginning in the first quarter of 2003, we have begun and intend to continue to focus on enhancing the effectiveness of our merchandiser coverage to improve in-store stock levels and work with our retail customers to improve replenishment of our products on the wall displays and to minimize out-of-stocks at our retail customers. - Adopt revised pricing strategies.
-We have been selectively adjusting prices on certain stock keeping units, or SKUs, to better align our pricing with product benefits and competitive benchmarks. - Further strengthen our new product development process.
-We have developed and are implementing a new cross-functional product development process intended to optimize our ability to bring to market our new product offerings and to ensure that we have products in key trend categories. - Implement a comprehensive program to develop and train our employees.
+In addition, beginning in the first quarter of 2003, we have begun and intend to continue to focus on enhancing the effectiveness of our merchandiser coverage to improve in-store stock levels and work with our retail customers to improve replenishment of our products on the wall displays and to minimize out-of-stocks at our retail customers.

+- o Adopt revised pricing strategies.
+We have been selectively adjusting prices on certain stock keeping units, or SKUs, to better align our pricing with product benefits and competitive benchmarks. - o Further strengthen our new product development process.
+We have developed and are implementing a new cross-functional product development process intended to optimize our ability to bring to market our new product offerings and to ensure that we have products in key trend categories. - o Implement a comprehensive program to develop and train our employees.
 We are implementing a comprehensive program to further develop the management, leadership and communication skills of our employees, which we will regularly assess as part of our goal to become a top company where people choose to work.